 4. CONCLUSION

 The study on effect of Diafenthiuron 50 % WP sprayed mulberry leaves on the economic traits of the silkworm, Bombyx mori L., reveals a clear correlation between the post-spray interval and silkworm performance.
-When the larvae were fed with the mulberry leaves harvested at 15 days after spray, a noticeable negative impact on cocoon traits was observed.
+When the 3rd instar onwards larvae were fed with the mulberry leaves harvested at 15 days after spray, a noticeable negative impact on cocoon traits was observed.
 This suggests that residual toxicity from Diafenthiuron 50 % WP persists in the leaves at this stage, adversely affecting larval development and cocoon formation.
 However, when the same pesticide-treated leaves were harvested after a 20 days post-spray interval, the cocoon traits improved significantly, indicating that the harmful residues had likely degraded to non-toxic levels by this time.
 This demonstrates that a minimum waiting period of 20 days post-application is necessary to ensure the leaves are safe for silkworm consumption and do not compromise cocoon quality.

 5. REFERENCES